mhnguyen289/expenses_redux/README.md

-Users can invite friends and record expenses split equally, by exact amount or by percent.
+Users can invite friends and record expenses, split equally, by exact amount or by percent.